yuchen-lin/NCU_EE3051_Denoising-Of-Amyloid-PET-Images/README.md

 **Abstract:**

 We used U-net to synthesize amyloid PET's 20 minutes measurement with 5 minutes measurement.
-Beside from 2D kernel, we also tried 3D kernel for U-net since we're dealing with 3D volume data.
+Besides 2D kernel, we also tried 3D kernel for U-net since we're dealing with 3D volume data.

 **Conclution:**

 Judging from PSNR, SSIM and RMSE, the image quality has indeed improved.
+Using 2D or 3D kernels didn't dramatically effect there three metrics.
 To some extent, synthesis of PET with long measurement with short measurement is feasible.

 Result from U-net with 3D kernel: